EspressoSystems/espresso-sequencer/doc/upgrades.md

 ```

 In the TOML configuration example above, the `upgrade` section defines an array of tables, each specifying upgrade
-parameters:
+parameters

 - **Version:** the new version after an upgrade is successful.
 - **start_proposing_view:** Represents the `start_proposing_view` value at which the upgrade is proposed.
-- **stop_proposing_view:** Refers to the view at which the proposing an upgrade has stopped.
+- **stop_proposing_view:** Refers to the view view after which the node stops proposing an upgrade.

-The `upgrade.fee_upgrade.chain_config` table contains the complete set of chain config parameters, which can be used, for example,
+The `upgrade.fee.chain_config` table contains the complete set of chain config parameters, which can be used, for example,
 to enable protocol fees or modify other parameters.

 ## Fee upgrade